 The paludarium is a place that mimics the conditions of a marsh or swamp and can accommodate a vast spectrum of plants and animals; semi-aquatic, land, and water.
 It derives its name “paludarium” from Latin origin, which means marsh or swamp related.

 The aquarium has separate areas for different species of animals and mimics a self-maintaining ecosystem like a rainforest.
 Since it has portions for land and water in the same aquarium, it houses quite a large amount of them than a standard tank would have.

 The paludarium is not entirely covered with water or land but a balanced mix of both.
-It copies bogs, swamp, jungle wetland, rainforest, beach, stream or riverbank, and marsh, and an aquarist controls the ecosystem’s outcome.
+It copies bogs, swamps, jungle wetlands, rainforests, beaches, streams or riverbanks, and marsh.
+An aquarist controls the ecosystem’s outcome.

 A terrarium is like a tank housing only plants, while the aquarium breeds sea animals.
 The paludarium or aqua terrarium is a combination of terrarium and aquarium in one location or tank.
 It is a land and water aquarium.
-The aquarist building the paludarium discern the space portions he or she prefers to allocate to terrestrial or aquatic animals as there are not laid out rules for sharing them.
+The aquarist building the paludarium discerns the space portions they prefer to allocate to terrestrial or aquatic animals as there are no rules for sharing them.

 However, most hobbyist ensures the water is enough to give the fish and sea animals sufficient space to flourish as in their natural habitat.
 Also, they use a good expanse of land to house terrestrial bodies and grow plants.